recruitment drive

 Establish your approach

 The role and the resources that you have available for recruitment will to a certain extent define the approach that you take.
 Working with a recruitment partner, such as an agency, can have a positive impact in terms of speeding up the process and narrowing down the candidates.
-An agency can provide a range of recruitment support, from simply attracting candidates to managing the entire process of shortlisting and interview.
+An agency can provide a range of recruitment support, from simply attracting candidates to managing the entire process of shortlisting and interviews.

 Create a comprehensive job description